-4.1 Distribution of the Wind Evolution Model Parameters
+4.1 Distribution of the wind evolution model parameters

-To study the overall characteristics of wind evolution, the distributions of the wind evolution model parameters for both measurements are displayed in Fig.6.
+To study the overall characteristics of wind evolution, the distributions of the wind evolution model parameters for both measurements are displayed in Fig. 6.

-As listed in Table 2, there are two main differences between the lidar settings in both measurements: sampling rate and measurement range, which might affect the distributions of the wind evolution parameters.
+As listed in Table 2, there are two main differences between the lidar settings in both measurements, sampling rate and measurement range, which might affect the distributions of the wind evolution parameters.
 To enhance the comparability of both distributions, two special post-processings are executed correspondingly.
-Firstly, because the lidar sampling rate of LidarComplex is approximately three times that of ParkCast, an artificial data set is made for LidarComplex by averaging every three data points of the original lidar data to simulate measurement at a sampling rate similar to that of ParkCast, so that the distributions of both measurements can be compared.
-The fitted probability density function (PDF) of the wind evolution model parameters determined with this data set are plotted as yellow dashed lines in Fig. 6 (a) and (b).
-The comparison between the fitted PDF of the original data and that of the data with reduced sampling rate indicates that the lidar sampling rate only very slightly affects the wind evolution model parameters, or, perhaps more accurately, the estimated coherence.
+Firstly, because the lidar sampling rate of Lidar Complex is approximately 3 times that of Park-Cast, an artificial data set is made for Lidar Complex by averaging every three data points of the original lidar data to simulate measurement at a sampling rate similar to that of ParkCast so that the distributions of both measurements can be compared.
+The fitted probability density function (PDF) of the wind evolution model parameters determined with this data set is plotted as yellow dashed lines in Fig. 6a and b.
+The comparison between the fitted PDF of the original data and that of the data with a reduced sampling rate indicates that the lidar sampling rate only very slightly affects the wind evolution model parameters or, perhaps more accurately, the estimated coherence.
 Hence, the different sampling rates do not account for the differences between the cases observed in Fig. 6.
-Secondly, because of the limited measurement range of LidarComplex, the maximum separation between two range gates reaches only 109 m, while that of ParkCast reaches more than 700 m.
-To make them comparable, Fig. 6 (c) and (d) show only the wind evolution parameters calculated from the coherence with separation below 120 m of ParkCast.
+Secondly, because of the limited measurement range of Lidar Complex, the maximum separation between two range gates reaches only 109 m, while that of ParkCast reaches more than 700 m.
+To make them comparable, Fig. 6c and d show only the wind evolution parameters calculated from the coherence with separation below 120 m of ParkCast.